samuelymh/pinescript-docs-scraper/server/STARTUP.md

 This file documents quick ways to run the server locally (development), run a production-like process locally, and build/run with Docker.
 It also lists alternatives when `docker` is not available on your machine.

+**Audience:** developers and contributors doing local development and testing.
+For production deployment and operational guidance, see `docs/DEPLOYMENT.md`.

 ## Quick dev run (recommended while developing)

 1. Activate your virtualenv and install dependencies (if not already):